25 Mar Benefits of Staging Your Home for Sale

 No one wants to spend more money or effort to sell their home than necessary.
 But, if an investment of $1.00 in preparing the home for sale, which might include staging the home, brings a return of $2.00 or $3.00 or more, then it makes sense to seriously consider making that investment.
 Most realtors have little doubt that showing a home in the best possible light pays off—clearly and dramatically.
 It’s a no-brainer.

 The benefit of staging your home – how your home looks determines its value

-The issue of whether to stage is not about whether your home looks bad without it.
+The issue of whether to stage your home is not about whether your home looks bad as-is.
 As they say in the movies, it’s not personal, it’s just business.
-It’s a business strategy: Is there anything one can do to make more money on the sale of one’s largest financial asset?
-Looking at it rationally, buyers should realize that what they’ll get at close of escrow is an empty property – that might need some painting, cleaning, and so on – with none of the furniture, rugs, artwork and vases of flowers they see at an open house.
+Staging a home when putting it on the market is a business strategy: is there anything you can do to make more money on the sale of your largest financial asset?
+Looking at it rationally, buyers should realize that what they’ll get at close of escrow is an empty property that might need some painting, cleaning, etc., without the furniture, rugs, artwork, and flowers they see at an open house.

 But that is not how it works in the real world; most people have very little imagination when viewing homes for sale.
 What they see—how the home looks, feels, smells—determines its desirability and value in their hearts and minds.
 Staging helps the buyer envision how to use certain rooms, and helps solve questions the buyer might have had on how to lay out the space.
 Buying a home is a practical but highly emotional decision.
 A buyer’s reaction to staging is also visceral and emotional, and typically, a seller only has one chance to make the most of it.